 The custom API extensions to the frame buffer device are accessible both from user space applications and from within kernel space.
 The standard device IOCTL interface provides access to the custom API for user space applications.
-The IOCTL extensions, along with relevant data structures and definitions, can be found in include/linux/ mxcfb.h.
+The IOCTL extensions, along with relevant data structures and definitions, can be found in include/linux/ mxcfb_epdc.h.
 A full description of these IOCTLs can be found in the Programming Interface section Programming Interface.

 For kernel mode access to the custom API extensions, the IOCTL interface should be bypassed in favor of direct access to the underlying functions.
-These functions are included in include/linux/mxcfb_epdc_kernel.h, and are documented in the Programming Interface section Programming Interface.